 On the other hand, it’s not really a lightweight desktop environment, making it not the best choice for older machines that have less than 4 GB of RAM.
 Those accustomed to the usual Windows interface might also have some trouble getting used to the layout as it’s noticeably different.

-Aimed for machines with lower hardware resources, this Linux GUI is pretty lightweight and doesn’t include any flashy animations or special effects, yet the interface remains quite visually appealing.
+Aimed for machines with lower hardware resources, this Linux GUIs is pretty lightweight and doesn’t include any flashy animations or special effects, yet the interface remains quite visually appealing.
 While it cuts back on resource usage, it doesn’t neglect to provide users with handy features, and you can browse and download various applications and plugins, such as:

 - Text editors;